If you’re wondering how to spend 10 days in Italy, I’ve got you covered with these 5 itineraries!

 How Much is a Trip to Italy Going to Cost?

-I would plan on spending around €100-300/night for accomodations depending on your group size and level of luxury.
+I would plan on spending around €100-300/night for accommodations depending on your group size and level of luxury.
 If you’re a small group, Airbnbs can be very cheap!
 If you’re traveling Italy on a budget, I highly recommend using Airbnb over hotels.

 First Trip to Italy Suggestions

 If you’re planning a trip to Italy, you’ll want to follow my basic advice, especially if its your firs trip to Italy!